Frequently asked questions

 In the United States and other countries, thermal ablation has largely replaced conventional “stripping” surgery.

-The American Society for Vascular Surgery (SVS) and the American Venous Forum (AVF) have declared thermoablation to be the preferred therapy for varicose veins as early as in 2011.
+The American Society for Vascular Surgery (SVS) and the American Venous Forum (AVF) have declared thermoablation to be the preferred therapy for varicose veins as early as 2011.

 The European Society for Vascular Surgery (ESVS) and the British National Institute for Health and Care Excellence (NICE) also recommend thermoablation as the preferred treatment.